wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 #### Async Dependency Initialization

-For data stores that require async initialization, use a provider pattern:
+For data sources that require async initialization, use a provider pattern:

 ```swift
 protocol DependenciesProviding: Sendable {